subodhchhabra/kedro-airflow/README.md

 ## How do I use Kedro-Airflow?

 The Kedro-Airflow plugin adds a `kedro airflow create` CLI command that generates an Airflow DAG file in the `airflow_dags` folder of your project.
 At runtime, this file translates your Kedro pipeline into Airflow Python operators.
-This DAG object can be modified according to your needs and then you can then deploy your project to Airflow by running `kedro airflow deploy`.
+This DAG object can be modified according to your needs and you can then deploy your project to Airflow by running `kedro airflow deploy`.

 ### Prerequisites